 The 10,000 acre Dogwood Canyon Nature Park offers outdoor adventure in an unspoiled natural setting.
 Paved walking and biking trails wander through valleys of evergreen and dogwood trees and past streams, waterfalls and limestone bluffs.
 Guided tram and jeep tours take you into pastures of bison, elk and longhorn cattle.
 You can also explore the park on horseback or via a segway tour.
 Spring-fed streams are home to trout and provide catch and release fly fishing opportunities.

 Visitors can ride through the two-and-a-half mile nature trail journey at Top of The Rock Lost Canyon Cave and Nature Trail at their own pace on golf carts.
 The ride takes you over covered bridges, past waterfalls and rock formations and through caves underground.

-And, of course, one can't forget the shows.
+And, of course, one can’t forget the shows.
+(We know, we know — this is supposed to be a list of things to do in Branson that don’t include shows… but we couldn’t resist!)
 Branson has more theater seats than Broadway in New York, believe it or not.
 Venues of varying sizes stage morning, afternoon, and evening shows.
 Locally-produced productions and touring groups offer a variety of entertainment options, including variety shows, live music from every era, comedy, magic, Biblical stories, and acrobatic performances.
 All shows are family-friendly, and there is something for every taste.

 A former software development project manager, Donna Janke now devotes her time to travel and writing.
 She gets excited when she discovers delightful attractions in unexpected places.
 She finds fascinating stories everywhere, be it in her own backyard or halfway across the globe, and loves to share those stories through her writing.
 When not on the road, she can be found at home on the Canadian prairies.
 More of her stories can be found on her blog Destinations Detours and Dreams.